gmguynz/auto-mate-app-igekpy/SUPABASE_SETUP.md

 2. **Wrong FROM_EMAIL**: Must match a verified domain in Resend
 3. **Emails in spam**: Check spam folder, add SPF/DKIM records to improve deliverability
 4. **API key invalid**: Verify the API key is correct and active
+5. **Rate limit**: Free plan has 100 emails/day limit

 **Debugging steps**:
-1. Check Edge Function logs in Supabase dashboard
+1. Check Edge Function logs in Supabase dashboard for detailed error messages
-2. Look for error messages in the logs
+2. Look for the Resend API response in the logs
 3. Test the function directly from Supabase dashboard
 4. Verify DNS records are properly configured
+5. Check Resend dashboard for delivery status

-#### Issue: "Failed to send email" error
+#### Issue: "Email service not configured"

 **Solution**:
-1. Check Edge Function logs for detailed error messages
-2. Verify your API key has not expired
-3. Ensure you haven't exceeded your email quota
-4. Check that the FROM_EMAIL matches your verified domain

-#### Issue: Function returns 200 but no email arrives

-**This is your current issue!** The function was returning success but emails weren't being sent because:
-1. The FROM_EMAIL was hardcoded as `you@example.com` (not a verified domain)
-2. The app was sending `body` but the function expected `html`
-3. Error handling was insufficient

-**Solution**: The Edge Function has been updated to:
-- Use the `FROM_EMAIL` environment variable
-- Accept `html` parameter (the app now sends this)
-- Properly validate and return errors
-- Log detailed information for debugging
+- Make sure you've added both `RESEND_API_KEY` and `FROM_EMAIL` to Supabase Edge Function secrets
+- Restart your app after adding secrets
+- Check that the secrets are in the correct format (no extra spaces or quotes)

 ### Step 4: DNS Configuration Details

-For best email deliverability, configure these DNS records:
+For best email deliverability, configure these DNS records in your domain provider:

 **For Resend:**